 8.321.2.33 RECOVERY SERVICES (MCOs only): Recovery services are peer-to-peer support for centennial care members to develop and enhance wellness and health care practices.
 Recovery services promote self-responsibility through recipients learning new health care practices from a peer who has had similar life challenges and who has developed self-efficacy in using needed skills.
 See Subsections A and B of 8.321.2.9 NMAC for MAD general provider requirements.

-A. Staffing requirements:
+Α. Staffing requirements:

-- (1) all staff must possess a current and valid NM driver's license; - (2) clinical supervisor: - (a) licensed as an independent practitioner (i.e., psychiatrist, psychologist, LISW, regulations.
+- all staff must possess a current and valid NM driver's license; (1) - clinical supervisor:

+licensed as an independent practitioner (i.e., psychiatrist, psychologist, LISW, (a)

 LPCC, LMFT, CNP, CNS); and